-The changes presented in the table above reflect the ongoing activity and completion of projects at district sites during fiscal year 2019.
-The most significant change from last year is in construction in progress related to previously issued building bonds and the 10-year long-term facilities maintenance plan.
+The changes presented in the table above reflect the ongoing construction activity at various district sites during fiscal year 2020.
+The most significant change from last year is in buildings and construction in progress, which reflects the completion of several significant projects related to previously issued building bonds and the 10-year LTFM plan.